Lumi-supercomputer/lumi-userguide/docs/software/packages/vnc.md

  - `vnc-info` : This prints the connection information to the VNC server, i.e., repeats the output already shown by the start-vnc command.

- - `nvc-status` : Returns exit code 0 if the VNC server is running, nonzero otherwise.
+ - `vnc-status` : Returns exit code 0 if the VNC server is running, nonzero otherwise.

-Note that exiting the shell from which you called start-vnc will shut down the VNC server and hence cause all applications using it to fail.
+Note that exiting the shell from which you called `start-vnc` will shut down the VNC server and hence cause all applications using it to fail.

 After starting the VNC server you can run any X11 GUI program in the shell from which you started the VNC server.
 The DISPLAY variable will be set up correctly to do so.
 If you want to do so from another shell on the same node, you'll have to set the `DISPLAY` variable first to the value indicated by `start-vnc` or `vnc-info`, e.g.,
 ```